GraniteWMS/GraniteDocs/docs/integration/evo/sdk-provider.md

 | ActionQty       | InventoryTransaction.Quantity        | Y        ||
 | Transaction ID  | InventoryTransaction.Reference       | Y        | Prefixed with "GRANITE ID: " |

-#### RECLASSIFY
+### RECLASSIFY

+!!! note
-**`Take Note`** Processes two InventoryAdjustments in Evo.
+    Processes two InventoryAdjustments in Evo.
 One decreases the qty of the original item code, and the other increases the qty of the new item code.

 - Granite: Transaction type **RECLASSIFY**
 - Evolution: Inventory Transaction ADJ.